jahoo/jahoo.github.io/index.md

 ----

 _Name update:_ \
-As of September 2024, I will publish using my new surname, Vigly (that is, "Vigly, Jacob Hoover").
-Before this date I used the surname Hoover.
+As of September 2024, I will be using my new surname, Vigly (that is, "Vigly, Jacob Hoover"). \
+Before this date I published under the surname Hoover.